Financing your upgrades with CEIP makes sense

 CEIP is a new way to finance energy efficiency upgrades or renewable energy installations.
 Property owners can finance projects with a competitive interest rate, repayment terms of up to 20 to 25 years (depending on the type of upgrade and participating municipality’s terms and conditions), and have the option to pay the project off at any time.
 Repayment is made through their regular property tax bill.

-What separates CEIP from other financial products: the Clean Energy Improvement Charge is tied to the property, not the property owner.
+What separates CEIP from other financial products: the project financing is tied to the property, not the property owner.

-CEIP is delivered by the Alberta Municipal Services Corporation (AMSC) in partnership with participating municipalities across Alberta.
+CEIP is delivered by the Alberta Municipal Services Corporation (AMSC) in partnership with municipalities across Alberta.

-- Pre-qualifyComplete and submit the Pre-qualification Form.
-This will be available once the program has launched in participating municipalities.
+- Pre-qualifyComplete and submit the Pre-Qualification Form.
+This is available for property owners in participating municipalities.

-- Project ApplicationOnce pre-qualified, complete your NRCan Home Energy Evaluation and with report in-hand choose your upgrades.
-Select a Qualified Contractor from our directory (to launch in Summer 2021), getting at least three quotes.
+- Project ApplicationOnce pre-qualified, complete your EnerGuide Home Evaluation and with report in-hand choose your upgrades.
+Select a Qualified Contractor from our directory, getting at least three quotes.
 Complete and submit the Project Application Form and required supporting documents.

 - AgreementsOnce your project is approved, sign the Clean Energy Improvement Agreement and the Project Agreement.

 - InstallationYour Qualified Contractor will install your upgrades.
 Complete and submit an Upgrade Completion Form with required supporting documents.
-Then you will complete a post-retrofit NRCan Home Energy Evaluation.
+Then you will complete a post-project EnerGuide Home Evaluation.

 - RepaymentOnce approved, we will pay your contractor.
-You’ll see the total project cost added to your property’s tax bill as a Clean Energy Improvement Charge.
+You’ll see the total project cost added to your property’s tax bill.